maxcwolf/wolf-ui/README.md

 ### Restyle Functions

-Restyle functions are the bread and butter of Restyle.
-They specify how props should be mapped to values in a resulting style object, that can then be passed down to a React Native component.
-The props support [responsive values](#responsive-values) and can be mapped to values in your theme.
+Restyle functions are used to specify how props should be mapped to values in a resulting style object, that can then be passed down to a React Native component.

+TODO: New restyle functions should be created for Props that do no have a mapping to theme properties.

-#### Predefined Restyle Functions
+#### Default Restyle Functions

-The Restyle library comes with a number of predefined Restyle functions for your convenience.
+Below are the default restyle functions, however one of the goals of this library is to have as close to 1 to 1 API with styled-system's theme specification so that the same theme objects may be used on web (styled-system) as well as mobile (Restyle).

 Properties within brackets are aliases / shorthands for the preceding prop name.
-Generally, favor using the shorthand for consistency and preventing
+Generally, favor using the shorthand for consistency and brevity.

 | Restyle Function | Props                                                                                                                                                                                                                                                                                                                                  | Theme Key   |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------- |